 Squamous Cell Carcinoma in Melbourne, FL

 Squamous cell carcinoma is the second most common type of skin cancer, and many of us will be affected by it in our lifetime.
 Florida residents are at a slightly higher risk because they live closer to the equator.
-If you suspect you may have a squamous cell carcinoma, place your trust in the expert medical team at Dermatology + Plastic Surgery, led by plastic surgeon Rebecca Novo, MD, and dermatologist Anita Saluja, MD, where skin cancer screening and treatment is provided for residents of Melbourne, Viera, Brevard County, and nearby Central Florida communities.
+If you suspect you may have a squamous cell carcinoma, place your trust in the expert medical team at Dermatology + Plastic Surgery, led by double board-certified plastic surgeon Rebecca Novo, MD, and board-certified dermatologist Anita Saluja, MD, where skin cancer screening and treatment is provided for residents of Melbourne, Indialantic, Viera, Brevard County, and nearby Central Florida communities.

 What are the symptoms of Squamous Cell Carcinoma?

 Squamous cell carcinoma commonly appears on the body’s most visible and exposed areas, such as the face and hands, but it may also develop on less exposed areas of the body, such as the mouth.
 Squamous cell carcinoma may also develop on other areas of the skin as a consequence of severe burns or exposure to hazardous chemicals.
 A squamous cell carcinoma usually appears as a red bump, a scaly patch, or a crusty sore that heals and repeatedly comes back.
 The visible signs of a squamous cell carcinoma include:

 - An open sore that bleeds, itches, heals and keeps coming back

 - A lump or growth that feels rough or scaly

 - A scaly patch that forms on the lip on other areas of the face